 I was forcibly introduced to Twin Peaks at the age of 15 and have been a David Lynch enthusiast ever since.
 Hello-ooo-ooo!

 I boycott zoos and water parks, but am a hopeless carnivore.
 Nobody’s perfect.

 I wrote my first ‘book’ when I was 11.
-It was called ‘Second Form at Harmony Heights’ and was definitely not a rip-off of Enid Blyton’s boarding-school books.
-Which are awesome, by the way.
+It was called ‘Second Form at Harmony Heights’ and was in no way a rip-off of Enid Blyton’s boarding-school stories (with which I was rightfully obsessed).